FireFly7386/Chronicles_of_Magic/README.md

 ### Level 1

-You found shelter in the Libraries Basement and now try to fight you way out.
+You found shelter in the Libraries Basement and now try to fight your way out.

 ## TODO